fission/fission.io/content/en/blog/serverless-nextjs-example-blog/index.md

 ## Next.js Example Blog with Fission

-Next.js is gaining lot of popularity in serverless world.
+Next.js is gaining a lot of popularity in serverless world.
 Fission can be used to host a low traffic frontend website, with minimal cost and reduced maintenance.
 Fission can host your existing Next.js application with few modifications.